 You can obtain your Clearpay credentials in the Settings > Integrations section of your Clearpay account.
 If you do not see your merchant account credentials there, please contact Clearpay support team for assistance.

 - Enter the name for this payment method.
 Customers will see it at checkout and you will see it in order details (or keep the suggested name):

 - Keep the Show at checkout toggle in the Enabled state to offer this payment method to your customers at checkout.

 - Edit or use the suggested instructions on how to pay via this payment method in your store.
 Customers will see it at checkout after choosing this payment method for their order:

 That’s it.
 Customers can now pay in instalments for orders that fall in the £30 – £900 total range.

-If a product price is between £30 – £900, customers will see in that product’s page that they can pay for this purchase in installments:
+If a product price is between £30 – £900, customers will see in that product’s page that they can pay for this purchase in instalments:

-When the buyer proceeds to checkout, the installments are recalculated to factor in the updated order cost if it’s changed due to shipping costs, applied discounts, taxes, etc.
+When the buyer proceeds to checkout, the instalments are recalculated to factor in the updated order cost if it’s changed due to shipping costs, applied discounts, taxes, etc.

 In case a product price is lower than £30 but the order total is higher (due to the shipping cost, for instance), the Clearpay post-payment offer will not be displayed on the product page but Clearpay will still be offered for such order as a payment method at checkout.

-While customers pay for their orders to Clearpay in installments, you as a merchant receive the full amount from Clearpay upfront.
+While customers pay for their orders to Clearpay in instalments, you as a merchant receive the full amount from Clearpay upfront.